ForgeRock/tntp-ping-service/README.md

+# Ping One Service

 You must set up the Ping One service in your Identity Cloud tenant before using the Ping nodes in an authentication journey.

-# To configure the Ping One service:
+## To configure the Ping One service:

 Log in to your Identity Cloud admin UI, and navigate to Native Consoles > Access Management.